Have a Short and Long-Term Plan

 Short-term planning is about being prepared for unexpected events that could happen tomorrow, such as needing a new furnace in the middle of winter or having savings in place in case you lose your job.
 Long-term planning is about creating a financial roadmap that will protect you financially.
 It is also about creating a plan to achieve other significant financial objectives like, paying for your children’s education, funding retirement and managing your assets wisely, including any charitable gifts or donations you want to make.

 The key is to commit to the process and be disciplined in monitoring and adjusting your plan as needed.
-Some people can do this on their own but most people benefit by working with a financial advisor to understand their budget, tax status and the financial planning tools at their disposal.
+Some people can do this on their own but most people benefit by working with an advisor to understand their objectives, their budget and the financial needs analysis tools at their disposal.

 It’s never too late to start building a long-term plan that will give you peace of mind as you look ahead to retirement.
 Put simply, the earlier you get started with an RRSP, the better.

 Reaching your desired financial goals requires you to have both short and a long-term plans.
-For customized financial planning strategies contact your financial advisor or a FaithLife Financial Representative who will be happy to help you plan to be wise with your money so you can feel confident about your finances and live generously.
+For customized financial protection strategies, contact your advisor or a FaithLife Financial Representative who will be happy to complete a financial needs analysis to help you be wise with your money so you can feel confident about your finances.

 RETIREMENT READINESS: CANADIANS 50+, INNOVATIVE